Harvard Science Center: Construction

 Harvard commissioned architects Sert, Jackson and Associates to design and build the facility.
 Josep Lluis Sert, who had become Dean of the Harvard School of Design in 1953, had designed a number of other Harvard buildings, including Peabody Terrace, Holyoke Center (now the Smith Campus Center), and the Harvard Divinity School's Center for the Study of World Religions.
 These buildings were part of a modernist movement that sought to break away from the Georgian and related styles used at Harvard for hundreds of years.
-Thus, the Science Center is largely steel and concrete, with plentiful fenestration admitting natural light.
+Thus, the Science Center is largely steel and concrete, with abundant natural light.
 Construction lasted from 1970 to 1972.

 From 2001 to 2004 a $22 million, 32,000 sqft renovation created space for the Collection of Historical Scientific Instruments and expanded other facilities.
 A room-sized historic electromechanical computer built in 1944, the Harvard Mark I, was displayed on the ground floor next to the central stairwell in the main lobby of the building (it has since been moved to the Science and Engineering Complex (SEC) in Allston, Massachusetts).